ryantd42/NY-Legislative-Git/2023/A7601B-2023/bill.md

  with additional sixtieths

   In addition to the annual contributions discussed above, there will be an  immediate  past  service  cost  that  will  depend upon the affected members' service, salary, tier, current retirement plan, and new retire- ment plan.
 Once a county elects to provide this coverage, an exact cost will be determined based on a roster of eligible members provided by the county.
 The past service cost may be amortized over a period of  up  to ten years.
   Further,  we  anticipate  additional administrative costs to implement the provisions of this legislation.
   Summary of relevant resources:
   Membership data as of March 31, 2023 was used in measuring the  impact of the proposed change, the same data used in the April 1, 2023 actuari- al  valuation.
 Distributions  and  other statistics can be found in the 2023 Report of the Actuary and the 2023 Annual  Comprehensive  Financial Report.
   The  actuarial  assumptions and methods used are described in the 2023 Annual Report to the  Comptroller  on  Actuarial  Assumptions,  and  the Codes,  Rules  and  Regulations  of  the  State  of  New York: Audit and Control.
+ A. 7601--B  5

   The Market Assets and GASB Disclosures are found in the March 31, 2023 New York State and Local  Retirement  System  Financial  Statements  and Supplementary Information.
   I am a member of the American Academy of Actuaries and meet the Quali- fication Standards to render the actuarial opinion contained herein.
   This  fiscal note does not constitute a legal opinion on the viability of the proposed change nor is it intended to serve as a  substitute  for the professional judgment of an attorney.
- A. 7601--A  5

   This  estimate,  dated  February  16,  2024, and intended for use only during the  2024  Legislative  Session,  is  Fiscal  Note  No.  2024-50, prepared  by  the  Actuary  for  the New York State and Local Retirement System.